Saint Barnabas on the Desert: History

 In 2006 the parish underwent a building expansion which saw the addition of a music center, a new bookstore and lounge, and renovation of the existing parish hall.
 The new buildings were designed by Knoell & Quidort Architects.
 The music center includes a tower containing a 25-bell carillon, designed by Royal Eijsbouts.
 The carillon is the only carillon in the state of Arizona, and only one of approximately 200 in all of the United States.
 The bells were dedicated in a special concert on October 7, 2006.
 The set consists of 25 bells, weighing 4,074 pounds, and are played electronically every hour from 9 am to 6 pm, with occasional manual performances as well.
 The bells were dedicated to John S. Thornton and his wife, Jan.
 Thornton had served as Rector of the parish from 2002 to 2004.

 The sanctuary underwent a $4.5M renovation in 2010.
 The updates included replacing the 2,768-pipe organ dedicated in February 1962, as well the tapestry, "Ode to Joy," which had been damaged over the year due to exposure to light.
 The organ was replaced by Casavant Frères, the same company which had crafted the original organ, this time with 2,929 pipes.
 The organ was donated by John C. and Mary Dell Pritzlaff.
 Also during the renovation a new sound system was installed, to relieve ongoing acoustical issues.
 A unique feature was combining the organ's pipes with a mosaic, titled "Wondrous Love", which spans the back wall of the sanctuary, designed by renowned Canadian glass artist, Sarah Hall.

 In 2016 plans were announced for a Ritz-Carlton Resort and residences to be built on the desert surrounding the church campus.
 In response the parish began a capital campaign raising funds for campus improvements.
 The campaign entitled Welcoming the Neighborhood aimed at making the campus more inviting and accessible.
 The first phase included a renovation of the 60 year old Children's Center and playground.
 Redden Construction who had originally built the building returned to complete this work.
 The renovation was completed with a dedication ceremony on October 17, 2021.
 The second phase began in April 2023 and included exterior improvements including repairing the parking lot and installing covered walkways.
 The second part of this phase included a renovation of Hutton Hall which included a new kitchen and improved restrooms.This work was completed in late 2023.In February 2024 Jim Clark who had been rector for 20 years retired.
 At the time of his retirement the parishes chapel was renamed in his honor.
 Dan Burner became the church's interim rector following Clark's retirement.
+In April 2026 The Rev. Dr. Robyn M. Neville was installed as the church's new rector.